TileDB-Inc/TileDB-CF-Py/tiledb-cf-spec.md

 The TileDB CF Dataspace fully supports the classic NetCDF Data Model and most features in the NetCDF-4 data model.
 Some features and use cases do not directly transfer or may need to be modified before use in TileDB.

-* **Unlimited Dimensions**: TileDB can support unlimited dimensions by using fill values, sparse arrays, or nullable attributes.
-However, for dataset consisting of multiple attributes stored in multiple arrays, it may be difficult to determine the current size of the unlimited dimension.
 * **Coordinates**: In NetCDF, it is a common convention to name a one-dimensional variable with the same name as its dimension to signify it as a "coordinate" or independent variable other variables are defined on.
 In TileDB, a variable and dimension in the same array cannot have the same name.
 This is handled by using the `.index` and `.data` suffixes.
+* **Unlimited Dimensions**: TileDB can support unlimited dimensions by using fill values, sparse arrays, or nullable attributes.
+However, for dataset consisting of multiple attributes stored in multiple arrays, it may be cumbersome to determine the current "size" (maximum coordinate data has been added for) of the unlimited dimension.
+Storing attributes defined on the same dimensions in the same array helps partially mitigate this issue.
 * **Compound data types**: As of TileDB version 2.2, compound data types are not directly supported in TileDB.
 Compound data types can be broken into their constituent parts; however, this breaks storage locality (TileDB attributes are stored in a [columnar format](https://docs.tiledb.com/main/basic-concepts/data-format)).
 Variable, opaque, and string data types are supported.